What is the practice of traditional yoga?

 There are a lot of credible yoga school’s out there in North America, in fact our studio offers yoga teacher training as well.
 For my teacher training and for many others, we made the trip to India to get our credentials.
 There, you can’t help but learn the discipline of Yoga.
 That is all they offer.

 What does discipline in a yoga class mean?

-It means we aren’t there just to stretch.
+It means we are not there just to stretch.
 If you want to just stretch, there are plenty of gyms that will offer that.
-In fact, my teacher in India would say that if you’re not breathing with your asana (postures) you’re not doing yoga.
+In fact, my teacher in India would say that if you are not breathing with your asana (postures), you are not doing yoga.